ffaristocrat/ml-sandbox/word2phrase/README.md

 word2phrase
 ===========

-Python 3 fork of the Python 2 port of Mikolov's word2phrase.c from the word2vec toolkit
+Python 3 port of Mikolov's word2phrase.c from the word2vec toolkit based on Travis Brady's Python implementation.

 Given a document or documents this program attempts to learn phrases.
 It does so by progressively joining adjacent pairs of words with an '_' character.
 You can then run the code multiple times to create multiword phrases.

-Take a look at [example.py](example.py) for an example of using this code from Python.
-The example requires the textblob module (available via pip) to tokenize the input.

 Example using the text8 corpus used in Mikolov's experiments:
 ```